Octoberfest7/DNS_Tunneling/README.md

 Ok so we have a means by which to make DNS queries on the victim computer.
 How can we provide our payload in a way that Nslookup could download?

 Executables are of course binary files which means they aren't human readable.
-This means we must find a way to transform the data into something that is human readable that we could stick into DNS records and that a tool like Nslookup could recover.
-There are ample encoding options available to us, but the major consideration is what can we decode on the victim box using only native windows tools and capabilities available in CLM?
+As a result the data must be transformed into something that is human readable that we could stick into DNS records and that a tool like Nslookup could recover.
+There are ample encoding options available to us, but the major consideration is what can victim box decode using only native windows tools and capabilities available in CLM?
 Base64 is the obvious and often used answer.

 Using Base64 we turn our executable into a giant human readable string which can then be broken up into many DNS records and recovered using Nslookup.
-On the client side, the well known LOLBAS certutil.exe can be used to base64 decode the compiled DNS records back to binary format.
+On the client side the well known LOLBAS certutil.exe can be used to Base64 decode the compiled DNS records back to binary format.

 This requires we talk a bit more about DNS record types.
 Each record type stores certain information in a certain format.
 A records for example store and return an IPV4 address (111.111.111.111).
 AAAA records return an IPV6 address, MX and NS records return domain names, and TXT records can return 255 character long strings.
 As was previously mentioned, due to the length of record and case-sensitivity, TXT records have been the obvious choice for attackers as fewer will be required and they are compatible with encoding like Base64.

 Lets see what this looks like.

 On our Kali vm we can take our executable and base64 it.
-Note the use of the -w 0 switch which will remove all newlines so we are left with a single line of base64 text:
+Note the use of the -w 0 switch which will remove all newlines so we are left with a single line of Base64 text:

 ![image](https://user-images.githubusercontent.com/91164728/160316299-beda425a-a5d3-4467-9d43-6f5bb9bf2b07.png)

-Looking at the file shows the base64:
+Looking at the file shows the Base64:

 ![image](https://user-images.githubusercontent.com/91164728/160316342-7c2e1ca9-a2cf-4bcc-aee3-4670f4dd6191.png)

-We now need to turn this base64'd file into DNS TXT records that will be served by our DNS server.
+We now need to turn this Base64'd file into DNS TXT records that will be served by our DNS server.

 There are a few things I learned during this that I will quickly summarize here before moving on: